-But wait, there’s more!
 Age isn’t my only issue.
 I have also been diagnosed with Polycystic Ovarian Syndrome (PCOS).
 PCOS is a hormonal disorder that affects a women’s reproductive system.
 It affects the ovaries’ ability to produce and release eggs.
 Most women with PCOS, even young women, have trouble conceiving because our ovaries don’t produce monthly eggs the way that healthy ovaries do.
 It’s sporadic at best.
 And because eggs aren’t being produced, many women can go months without menstruating.

-Fortunately, there are plenty of options available for people who struggle with fertility.
+Since I do struggle with fertility, I decided to research the other options that would be available to me, in case I did decide that I want to have children.
+The good news is that are plenty of options available for people who struggle with fertility.
 Fertility treatments and in-vitro fertilization are available to help people have biological children, while adoption and fostering help people who can’t have biological children have families.
 I’ve given thought to all of these options.

 The big disadvantage to In-Vitro is that it’s still very expensive.
 One In-Vitro session can cost between 12 and 15 thousand dollars!
 And unfortunately, most insurance companies don’t cover it.
 Honestly, I don’t think I would pay that much money for the chance of having a biological baby.
 If my insurance covered most of the cost, I might give it a try, but it isn’t something that I would pay out of pocket for.
 Raising kids is crazy expensive as it is, I don’t want to add an extra twelve grand on top of that!